 You may be given local anesthesia to numb the area.
 You may instead be given general anesthesia to keep you asleep and free from pain during the procedure.
-Your surgeon will widen the opening of your cervix with medicine or medical tools.
-Ice, heated fluid, or electric energy may be used to destroy the lining of your uterus.
+Your healthcare provider will widen the opening of your cervix with medicine or medical tools.
+Ice, heated fluid, or electric energy may be used to remove the lining of your uterus.

 What to expect after the procedure: